blaze/odo/docs/source/perf.rst

 .. code-block:: python

-   import sqlalchemy as sa
+   >>> import sqlalchemy as sa
-   import pandas as pd
+   >>> import pandas as pd
-   con = sa.create_engine('mysql+pymysql://localhost/db::table')
+   >>> con = sa.create_engine('postgresql://localhost/db::table')
-   chunks = pd.read_csv('filename.csv', chunksize=100000)
+   >>> chunks = pd.read_csv('filename.csv', chunksize=100000)
-   for chunk in chunks:
+   >>> for chunk in chunks:
-       chunk.to_sql(name='table', if_exist='append', con=con)
+   ...     chunk.to_sql(name='table', if_exist='append', con=con)

-There is an unnecessary amount of data conversion going on here.
+There is an unnecessary and expensive amount of data conversion going on here.
 First we convert our CSV into an iterator of DataFrames, and then those are converted into Python data structures compatible with SQLAlchemy.
 There's an enormous cost to this process.

-Why don't we use the software that was designed explicitly for this purpose?
+Why aren't we using the software that was designed explicitly for this purpose?

 Loading CSV files into databases is a solved problem.
-Databases such as PostgreSQL solve it well.
+It's a problem that has been solved well.
 Instead of rolling our own loader every time we need to do this and wasting computational resources, we should use the native loaders in the database of our choosing.
+Odo lets you do this with a single line of code.

 Odo uses the native CSV loading capabilities of the databases it supports.
-These loaders are extremely performant.
+These loaders are extremely fast.
 Odo will beat any other pure Python approach when loading large datasets.
 The following is a performance comparison of loading the entire NYC taxi trip and fare combined dataset (about 33GB of text) into PostgreSQL, MySQL, and SQLite3 using odo.
 Our baseline for comparison is pandas.

+**NB:** I'm happy to hear about other optimizations that I may not be taking advantage of.

 Pandas
 ``````
 * TODO

 CSV -> PostgreSQL (22m 64s)
 ```````````````````````````
 * READS: ~50 MB/s
 * WRITES: ~50 MB/s